antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 But with the new ML.NET API based on `Estimators` and `DataView` you will be able to re-use parts of the execution, like in this case, re-using the data transforms execution as the base for multiple models using different algorithms.

-For additional definitions of concepts in this new API, check this [discussion on Estimators, Transformers and Data](https://github.com/dotnet/machinelearning/issues/581) in the ML.NET GitHub repo.
+For reading about definitions of concepts in this new API, check this [discussion on Estimators, Transformers and Data](https://github.com/dotnet/machinelearning/issues/581) in the ML.NET GitHub repo.

+You can also explore other "aspirational code examples" with the new API [here](https://github.com/dotnet/machinelearning/blob/master/test/Microsoft.ML.Tests/Scenarios/Api/AspirationalExamples.cs)

 Because this will be a significant change in ML.NET we want to share our proposals and start an open discussion with you where you can provide your feedback and help shape the long-term API for ML.NET.